sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    >>> sqrt2_100.as_decimal()
    Decimal('1.414213562373095048801688724')

 The decimal value of ``ContinuedFraction.from_elements(1, *[2] * 100)`` in this construction is now accurate up to 27 digits in the fractional part, but the decimal representation stops there.
-Why 27?
-Because the :py:mod:`decimal` library uses a default `contextual precision <https://docs.python.org/3/library/decimal.html#decimal.DefaultContext>`_ of 28 digits, including the integer part.
+This is because the :py:mod:`decimal` library uses a default `contextual precision <https://docs.python.org/3/library/decimal.html#decimal.DefaultContext>`_ of 28 digits, including the integer part.
 The :py:mod:`decimal` precision can be increased, and the accuracy of the "longer" approximation above can be compared, as follows:

 .. code:: python